UT WIC Eng

 Yogurt

-• Fat content as printed on WIC receipt or benefit list
+• Fat content listed on your WIC receipt or benefit list

 Whole fat